gbif/hp-swissnatcoll/en/labelsExample/label-herbarium.md

 | J. L. van Soest | _not encoded_ | [previousIdentifications](https://dwc.tdwg.org/terms/#dwc:previousIdentifications){:target="_blank"} |
 | Isotype ! | TYPUS.TYPUS | [typeStatus](https://dwc.tdwg.org/terms/#dwc:typeStatus){:target="_blank"} |

+*The institution encoding presented here may not represent the current encoding used in the institution but serves as an example.

 ### Database record example (Darwin Core formatted)